bethylamine/bethylamine.github.io/library/investigations/benjanun.md

 ## Conclusion

-The harassment I received based on a red mark in Soupcan is a proxy war against who they consider the enemy, 'birthday boys'.
+The harassment I received based on a red mark in Soupcan is a proxy war against who they consider the enemy, including 'birthday boys'.
 It had very little to do with the Soupcan application itself, and I know this because many of the users seemingly didn't even know how Soupcan worked or had ever used it before, before forming a biased opinion of what it does/what it means/how it works, and then attacking me for it.